The notes and their tuning frequencies

 Prepare your violin for airplane travel

 When travelling by plane, loosen your strings.
-Discover our tips on how to travel with a violin.

 Re-tune your violin before going on stage